HankRobot/hankrobot/README.md

 </div>

-I am Electrical & Electronics Engineering Stydent from Malaysia currently studying at University of Southampton.
-I write blog posts and develop funny creations on Robotics, Blockchain and Internet-of-Things using C++, C, C#, Typescript and Python.
+Hi there!
+I am Automation Engineer from Malaysia currently working at Mercedes AMG High Performance Powertrains Ltd in the UK.
+I write blog posts and develop funny creations during my spare time on Robotics, Blockchain and Internet-of-Things using C++, C, C#, Typescript and Python.

 You can see what I am currently up to on [hankbotics.com][1].